-Entrance Counseling will provide students with information such as; what a Direct Loan is and how the loan process works, ways to manage your educational expenses, your rights and responsibilities as a borrower.
+Entrance Counseling will provide students with information such as what a Direct Loan is and how the loan process works, ways to manage your educational expenses, your rights and responsibilities as a borrower.
 The Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
-It also explains the terms and conditions of your loan(s) including but not limited to; repayment requirements, sample repayment schedules, repayment options, and default consequences.
+It also explains the terms and conditions of your loan(s) including but not limited to, repayment requirements, sample repayment schedules, repayment options, and default consequences.
 Both Entrance Counseling and MPN must be completed prior to starting school.

 Exit Counseling: In addition to entrance counseling, all student loan recipients will also be required to complete exit counseling.
 The financial aid advisor will review the repayment requirements, options, and default consequences as well as discuss debt management strategies and other issues that will assist the borrower during repayment.
 Personal contact information will be updated at this time, which will be forwarded to the lender.
-Note: Students must schedule appointment with student student during the final Zone of the program.
-Loan types and amounts may be impacted by the program duration and dependency status of the student.
+Note: Loan types and amounts may be impacted by the program duration and dependency status of the student.
 Additional loan information may be found at: www.direct.ed.gov